 Now obviously the video is mocking them, and I’m not sure how I feel about that.
 However, I’ve shared it here because of the phrase Chad Veach, a pastor (and amateur drummer?), says again and again in various ways starting at 1:17: Read More

 So in light of all this, I’ve been thinking about how my own views on homosexuality have changed over the years, and I’ve been meaning to write a post about it for a while now.
-I’ve been remembering back to the homophobic attitudes I not only encountered when I was a Christian, but even held myself.
-People of all religious persuasions and none can be homophobic, of course, but most of my firsthand experience of homophobic remarks, attitudes, and actions occurred when I was a Christian.
+I’ve been remembering back to the homophobic attitudes I not only encountered when I was a Christian, but even held myself to some extent.
+People of all religious persuasions and none can be homophobic, of course, but most of my firsthand experience of homophobic remarks, attitudes, and actions occurred when I was a Christian spending time with other Christians.
 Read More